Spring is just around the corner, and if your kids are like mine they'll soon be venturing out into the garden again.

 A small slide is great as it doesn't require the same level of supervision as a large slide - once you're little one is a confident walker and climber, you don't need to hold their hand or worry about a nasty fall.
 This one folds so it's perfect for smaller gardens.

-Bubble wands are great, but if you want to take things to the next level, try a bubble machine - they're surprisingly inexpensive and will bring hours of fun!
+Bubble wands are brilliant, but if you want to take things to the next level, try a bubble machine - they're surprisingly inexpensive and will bring hours of fun, with minimal effort from grownups!
 We love this model as it's easy to fill and blows tonnes of bubbles.

-We bought our mud kitchen from TP Toys during the covid outbreak, it's nice and compact so has stayed in the garden all year round and my 4 & 8 year old play with it constantly.
-Don't be put off by the name, it doesn't have to be used for mud, we tend to use it for water and loose parts (pinecones, pebbles etc).
-We have a range of stainless steel pots, pans, whisks etc which we have bought for pennies from charity shops and car boot sales.
+This mud kitchen is nice and compact so it stays in the garden all year round.
+Don't be put off by the name, it doesn't have to be used for mud, we tend to use it for water and natural loose parts (pinecones, pebbles etc).
+We have a range of stainless steel pots, pans, whisks and spoons which we have found in charity shops and car boot sales.

-Our lawnmower is a current favourite with my youngest (age 4).
-He loves to join my mowing the lawn.
-What I like about this one by Mookie is that it is compact, folds in half for storage and has moveable parts.
+Our lawnmower is a current favourite with my youngest.
+He loves to join in when I am mowing the lawn.
+What I like about this one by Mookie is that it is compact, folds in half for storage and has moveable parts to play with.

 Kids enjoy mimicking adults and love to use child-size versions of cleaning equipment.
 Helping you sweep and tidy will encourage your child to care for and look after their environment.
-A wooden broom is better than plastic as it is stronger and will last a long time kept outdoors.
+A wooden broom is better than plastic as it is stronger and will last longer.

 If you can squeeze some plants into your garden, your child will love to help water them with their own watering can.
 Go for a metal one as it's more robust and plastic can easily perish if left outdoors over winter

 We were gifted our bugnoculars by Learning Resources a few years ago, and they've been a favourite ever since.
-We like to pack them on day trips and camping holidays, but they're also a great way to take a closer look at all the minibeasts in your garden.
+They're a great way to take a closer look at all the minibeasts in your garden or local park.